 Imprints: Normal Books

 Enchanted Lion Books is an independent children’s book publisher that produces wonderfully illustrated tomes from international authors.
 Part of their mission is to help children learn about the diverse world around them.
-They publish a lot of books in translation, and crank out about 20-25 books annually.
-Award winning titles include Cry, Heart, But Never Break, Ballad, and Beastly Verse.
+They publish many books in translation and crank out about 20-25 books annually.
+Award-winning titles include Cry, Heart, But Never Break, Ballad, and Beastly Verse.

-Dorothy, a publishing project has steadily built up its reputation for impeccable aesthetic and literary eye.
+Dorothy, a publishing project, has steadily built up its reputation for an impeccable aesthetic and literary eye.
 This small indie press publishes two books a year, simultaneously.
 They mainly publish work by women.
 Their focus is on literary fiction (or “near fiction or about fiction”) that appeals to both fiction and poetry fans.
-Dorothy is volunteer-run, and all proceeds to back to the authors and into the running of the press.
+Dorothy is volunteer-run, and all proceeds go back to the authors and into the running of the press.

 Coffee House Press is an incredibly reputable independent publisher of literary fiction, essays, and poetry.
 Founded in 1972, they now have a $1 million operating budget (as of 2015) and publish 16 to 18 books a year.
 Many of their published authors have been nominated and awarded recognitions such as the Pulitzer, the National Book Award, and the LA Times Book Award.

 Imprints: Emily Books